skyvers/skyve-dev-guide/_pages/views.md

 The action section of the view declares which actions will be available to the user and under what conditions.

-Skyve will automatically hide actions which are declared in the view, but are no appropriate for the user or sitauation (for example, if the *new* action is declared, but a user's privileges do not include the _create_ privelege for the relevant document).

-Typically, scaffolded views contain the _<defaults/>_ action which represents the group of actions Skyve deems to be valid in the specific context given the user's privileges.
+Typically, scaffolded views contain the _<defaults/>_ tag - this represents the group of actions Skyve deems to be valid in the specific context given the user's privileges.
 Alternatively, default actions can be declared individually (e.g. *OK*, *Save*, *Cancel* etc.).

+Skyve will automatically hide actions that are not appropriate for the user or situation (for example, if the *new* action is declared, but a user's privileges do not include the _create_ privilege for the relevant document).

-Note that actions can be located either in the *ActionPanel* or using the _<button/>_ widget within a view _form_, however the action is declared in the _<actions/>_ section, whether or not the action button will be displayed in the *ActionPanel* or elsewhere .
+Note that action buttons can be located either in the *ActionPanel* or using the _<button/>_ widget within a view _form_, however the action itself must be declared in the _<actions/>_ section of the view.

+***Tip:*** You must declare all actions in the action section even if they will not appear in the ActionPanel.

 *Report* actions (described below) provide access to defined report objects (for example Jasper reports) and must also be declared in the actions section of the view.

 ![ActionPanel ](../assets/images/views/image132.png "ActionPanel including Implicit, Custom and Report actions")

-***Tip:*** You must declare all actions in the action section even if they will not appear in the ActionPanel.
+The following table lists the properties for each action declaration.

   Property      | Description
   ------------- | -----------